KelvinBeerJones/ceda_database/README.md

 ## Convert RAI to sql

-Visual Studio Code was used to extract the data from csv files to produce
+DBeaver scripting tool was used to create the tables set out in the ERDiagram.

+(convert_rai_to_sql/create_tables.sql)

 1. xxx
 1. xxx